 Spectrum Naturals Organic Canola Oil is our best overall pick because of the company's longstanding commitment to quality and promise to test every batch to ensure it's free of unwanted ingredients.
 If you're looking for quality canola oil in the convenience of a spray bottle, go with La Tourangelle Organic Canola Oil Spray.

 Canola oil is one of the most neutral-tasting oils, making it a go-to choice for all types of cooking and baking.
-Because it has a high smoke point (400 F to 450 F), depending on the oil, canola oil is also an excellent option for medium- to high-heat cooking, such as stir-frying and deep-frying.
+Because it has a high smoke point (400-450 degrees Fahrenheit), depending on the oil, canola oil is also an excellent option for medium- to high-heat cooking, such as stir-frying and deep-frying.
 Canola is made from a modified rapeseed plant, a bright yellow flowering plant in the mustard and cabbage family.

 Here are the best canola oils you can buy for all of your cooking and baking needs.